Groupie Doll Stakes

-The Groupie Doll Stakes (known as the 'Gardenia Stakes / Gardenia Handicap' until 2015) is an American Thoroughbred horse race held annually in early August at Ellis Park Race Course in Henderson, Kentucky.
+The Groupie Doll Stakes is an American Thoroughbred horse race held annually in early August at Ellis Park Race Course in Henderson, Kentucky.
 The event is open to three-year-olds & up fillies and mares.
 It is run at one mile (8 furlongs) on a conventional dirt surface.
 The race itself was initially named for the flower used in the winner's garland.
-The race is now named after the 2011 winner; Groupie Doll.